AlexTMjugador/GitHub-webhook-filter-proxy/README.md

 - `SECRET_TOKEN`: a random, unique string that only GitHub and the proxy should know, used by the proxy to authenticate that events come from GitHub.
 Some ways of generating this token include running `echo "$(tr -dc _A-Z-a-z-0-9 < /dev/urandom | head -c32)"` on a Unix-like terminal, or using websites like [random.org](https://www.random.org/strings/?num=1&len=20&digits=on&upperalpha=on&loweralpha=on&unique=off&format=html&rnd=new). **Make sure to click the "Encrypt" button once you are done typing the token!**
 - `TARGET_URL`: the URL to which the proxy will relay events that it does not drop.
 This is the URL of your target service (or another proxy, if you are into that).
-- `UNMATCHED_EVENT_ACTION`: the action to perform when a regular expression match is not configured for an input event.
+- `UNMATCHED_EVENT_ACTION`: the action to perform when a JSONPath expression match is not configured for an input event.
 The default is `drop`, so set it to `relay` to make the proxy send all the events it receives to the target URL.

 Before clicking "Save" to apply the changes, the edition form should look like this: